 Specialty: Brand Narrative Photography

 You first capture the entire scene with a warm morning glow streaming through the window.
 An assistant assembles a coffee drink with perfect latte art for an overhead shot.
 Another helper arranges a breakfast scene in the corner booth.
 With your camera, you dance around the local breakfast shop, capturing every detail that represents the restaurant — telling its story through imagery.
-This is the life of a brand narrative photographer.
+This is the life of a brand narrative photographer, a specialty Wonderful Machine defines as:

 Similar to Lifestyle in terms of depicting an idealized version of real life, but in addition, the photos need to tell a story (using multiple pictures in a series) about a consumer or producer’s engagement with a particular product or brand.